hynek/structlog/docs/development.rst

 To use it, just add it as a renderer to your processor chain.
 It will recognize logger names, log levels, time stamps, stack infos, and tracebacks as produced by ``structlog``'s processors and render them in special ways.

-Suggested configuration for standard library logging:
+``structlog``'s default configuration already uses it, but if you want to use it along with standard library logging, we suggest the following configuration:

 .. code-block:: python